lostechies/blog/_ryansvihla/2016-03-15-synthetic-sharding-with-cassandra-or-how-to-deal-with-large-partitions.md

 tags:
   - Cassandra
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2016/03/15/synthetic-sharding-with-cassandra-or-how-to-deal-with-large-partitions.html).*

 <div>
   <p id="67ee">
     Extremely overdue that I write this down as it’s a common problem, and really applies to any database that needs to scale horizontally, not just Cassandra.